 The Bible clearly teaches that angels will not be given dominion over "the world to come," which includes resurrected humans (Hebrews 2:5).
 Beginning at the Second Coming, they will not only continue to serve God the Father and Jesus, their fate will be to serve God's expanding family of resurrected sons and daughters.
 Angels will also be under the authority of humans that repent and are resurrected during the Millennium and afterwards.

-The fate, manifested in a greatly reduced authority, of countless righteous spirits is best displayed in the New Jerusalem God will create after making a new heaven and earth.
+The fate and reduced authority of countless righteous spirits is clearly seen in the New Jerusalem God will create after making a new heaven and earth.
 The new city will become the center of the universe and the place where God and Jesus will place their thrones (Revelation 21:3, 22 - 23).
 The city wall will contain twelve foundation stones.
 These stones will memorialize and honor, for eternity, not the names of any angels but of the twelve disciples who began the New Testament church (Revelation 21:14).